acnort/devgrid-test/README.md

 A ReactJS project for DevGrid using Webpack, Sass, Babel, Eslint, NPM, Jest and Puppeteer.

+### `npm install`

+Start by cloning the repo and installing all the required dependencies.

 ### `npm start`

 Runs the app in the development mode.<br>